RenderKit/openvkl/doc/api.md

 The scalar API takes a volume and coordinate, and returns a float value.
 NaN is returned for probe points outside the volume.
 The attribute index selects the scalar attribute of interest; not all volumes support multiple attributes.
+The time value, which must be between 0 and 1, specifies the sampling time.
+For temporally constant volumes, this value has no effect.

     float vklComputeSample(VKLSampler sampler,
                            const vkl_vec3f *objectCoordinates,
-                           unsigned int attributeIndex);
+                           unsigned int attributeIndex,
+                           float time);

 Vector versions allow sampling at 4, 8, or 16 positions at once.
 Depending on the machine type and Open VKL driver implementation, these can give greater performance.
 An active lane mask `valid` is passed in as an array of integers;
 set 0 for lanes to be ignored, -1 for active lanes.
+An array of time values corresponding to each object coordinate may be provided; a `NULL` value indicates all times are zero.

     void vklComputeSample4(const int *valid,
                            VKLSampler sampler,
                            const vkl_vvec3f4 *objectCoordinates,
                            float *samples,
-                           unsigned int attributeIndex);
+                           unsigned int attributeIndex,
+                           const float *times);

     void vklComputeSample8(const int *valid,
                            VKLSampler sampler,
                            const vkl_vvec3f8 *objectCoordinates,
                            float *samples,
-                           unsigned int attributeIndex);
+                           unsigned int attributeIndex,
+                           const float *times);

     void vklComputeSample16(const int *valid,
                             VKLSampler sampler,
                             const vkl_vvec3f16 *objectCoordinates,
                             float *samples,
-                            unsigned int attributeIndex);
+                            unsigned int attributeIndex,
+                            const float *times);

 A stream version allows sampling an arbitrary number of positions at once.
 While the vector version requires coordinates to be provided in a structure-of-arrays